• Skip to main content

 72,550 SF

 Designed to meet the needs of emotionally disturbed students, the new Columbus Scioto 6-12 School prepares young men and women to successfully achieve the goal of graduating from Columbus City Schools.
 These students, formerly housed in two separate facilities (Alum Crest High School and Clearbrook Middle School), are now brought together in an atmosphere of educational stimulation that is emotionally calming for the student population.
-The 72,550 square foot facility which serves 250 students, is located near the Scioto River on the city’s south side.
+The 72,550 SF facility, which serves 250 students, is located near the Scioto River on the city’s south side.

 The two-story building utilizes exterior and interior masonry bearing walls and structural steel that support a precast concrete floor system and a structural steel roof system.
 The numerous large exterior windows presented structural challenges that required careful coordination with the architectural design to maintain enough bearing wall between the windows.
 The roof monitors also required careful coordination with the design of the building.